FlaxCommunityProjects/flax-custom-visject-plugin/README.md

 }
 ```

-Then, to automatically compile the surface node, modify the `SaveSurface` method in `ExpressionGraphWindow.cs` to include a call to the surface compilation method.
+Then, to automatically compile the surface, modify the `SaveSurface` method in `ExpressionGraphWindow.cs` to include a call to the surface compilation method.

 ```csharp
  /// <inheritdoc />